-The structure of this course is still evolving, and your input is welcome.
-However, my plan is to run the class sessions like a book club/informal tutorial, with me as your expert (or in any case, fearless) guide.
-Obviously, in order for you to benefit, it is imperative for you to read the assigned sections before each class.
+The structure of this course is still evolving, and your input is welcome throughout the semester.
+The class sessions will not be strictly lecture-based, but will require your active participation, with me as your expert (or in any case, fearless) guide.
+In order for you to benefit, it is imperative for you to read the assigned sections of the textbook before each class.
 I am counting on you to do so.
-We will generally follow the classic textbook of Nielsen & Chuang, though for some sections we may toggle over to Preskill or another reference.
+We will generally follow the classic textbook of Nielsen & Chuang, though for some sessions we may toggle over to Preskill or another reference.